Fayetteville Policies and Procedures 203.2

 2. The fact that a Reasonable Accommodation has been requested or approved and information about functional limitation is also confidential.

-3. Employees are not required nor encouraged to disclose medical information or information about an impairment(s) to their supervisors.
+3. Employees are not required nor encouraged to disclose medical information or information about an impairment to their supervisors.

 5. Accommodation Requests

 4. Documentation.
-At the conclusion of the Interactive Process, the Title IX Coordinator will ensure that the outcome of the process is documented and will work with the Qualified Employee’s supervisor and the Qualified Employee regarding the implementation of any Reasonable Accommodations that are approved.
-IV
+At the conclusion of the Interactive Process, the Title IX Coordinator will ensure that the outcome of the process is documented and will work with the supervisor or hiring official and the employee/Applicant regarding the implementation of any Reasonable Accommodations that are approved.
+A supervisor or manager, employee, or Applicant can request to revisit an approved accommodation for possible adjustments, at any time, by contacting the Title IX Coordinator.

 6. Records